 ECC BPAY Biller Code is: 979286

 Students (Australian Citizens and Permanent humanitarian visa holders) may be eligible for FEE-HELP, a government loan scheme.
 FEE-HELP may assist students to pay all or part of their tuition fees.
 Students who are eligible for FEE-HELP will receive a 'Request for FEE-HELP Assistance' form which will be provided on request prior to commencement of studies.
 Please note that FEE-HELP is only available for Diploma programs.
-For more detailed information please refer to the Going to Uni.
+For more detailed information please refer to Study Assist.

 STEP 3: Receive Confirmation from ECC